mozilla-services/screenshots/docs/METRICS.md

 Event category: maps to the "source": `addon` or `web` Event action: what the event "does", such as `start-shot` (note that Save actually "takes" the shot, the focus should be on what happens as a result of interacting with the control)
-Event label: exactly what control invoked the action, such as toolbar-pageshot-button.
+Event label: exactly what control invoked the action, such as toolbar-button.
 These are the "locations":

 * `toolbar`: the browser toolbar
 * `topbar`: the top bar on the page during selection